 Caps:

 When choosing a cap plan make sure to find out the call rates.
-Some plans charge on a half-minute basis, whilst others are by the minute.
+Most cap plans charge 90c a minute, in per-minute blocks (in the past, blocks were usually 30 seconds).
 Over a month-long period, being charged by whole minutes can have a huge effect on your phone bill or heavily eat into your free minutes.
 For example, if you have a ten second phone call, you will be charged for an entire minute.
+A 61 second phone call will cost you two minutes.

 Rates vary greatly.
 Find out the cost per minute/cost per half-minute and consider how long your usual calls are, plus your monthly total call volume.